mtb-bank/loopback-connector-postgresql/README.md

-## This fork support support INNER JOIN !
+## This fork supports INNER JOIN !

 But it needs a monkey patch :